cnabio/cnab-spec/101-bundle-json.md

 A `bundle.json` is broken down into the following categories of information:

-- The schema version of the bundle
+- The schema version of the bundle, as a string with a `v` prefix.
+This schema is to be referenced as `v1` or `v1.0.0-WD`
 - The top-level package information (`name` and `version`)
     - name: The bundle name
     - version: Semantic version of the bundle